What is an unauthorised encampment?

 Encampment on council land

 When an unauthorised encampment on land owned or occupied by the council has been reported, we visit the site to obtain details and undertake welfare checks.
 This visit usually takes place within one working day.
-Following the visit, a formal notice (a Direction to Leave) may be served on the encampment - it usually takes a day to draw up this notice and serve it.
+The council has a borough-wide injunction preventing encampments of 10 vehicles or more from staying on council land.
+Following the visit, if there are more than 10 vehicles enforcement of the injunction occurs and they will depart within two to three days; if fewer than 10 vehicles a formal notice (a Direction to Leave) may be served on the encampment - it usually takes a day to draw up this notice and serve it.

 The matter can be complicated as the court order only applies to a specific group, if a second group joins the first group, they are not covered by the original court order and we have to start the process again.